Updated April 2018

 This stroller is a happy medium for many when comparing price vs. features.

 Runner Up: For about $199, also check out the Inglesina Trip.
 At 15.4 lbs, it includes a cup holder, a rain cover and a peekaboo window.
 The Trip also has a lower recline position, so it can be used for newborns.
 Overall, a VERY highly-rated umbrella stroller.

-Weighing in at 15 lbs (meh), the newest version of the Ultralight (2017) offers a very comparable stroller for roughly $100 less than the G-Luxe.
-The 2017 version lies flat, so it can be used from birth.
+Weighing in at 15.7 lbs (meh), the Groove Ultralight offers a very comparable stroller for roughly $100 less than the G-Luxe.
+It lies flat, so it can be used from birth.
 It’s great for tall parents, both in handle height and for stride length, as reported by someone who is 6’4″.
-Like the Ingelsina and UPPABaby, this stroller is very sturdy and well built.
+Like the Ingelsina and UPPAbaby, this stroller is very sturdy and well built.

 What we love about this stroller: